mkouhpayeh/code-wiki/docs/backend/csharp/mailing/email-cloud-service.md

 builder.Services.AddTransient<IEmailService, EmailService>();
 ```

+---

 ## Webhook
-- Webhooks only work on HTTP or HTTPs and points rhich run on production envirinment.
+- Webhooks only work on HTTP or HTTPs and points which run on production envirinment.
 - So to be able to run a localhost in a production-like environment, we use a toll named "ngrok"
 - ngrok is a cross-platform application that enables developers tp expose a local development

+---

 ## Setup ngrok
 1- Setup an Account: https://ngrok.com <br />
 2- Install ngrok <br />
 3- Create a Tunnel <br />
 4- Run VS as Administrator > Tools > Start ngrok Tunnel <br />

+---

 ## Add Event Webhook
 ```cs title="SendGridEvents.cs"